akkondaveeti4710-jpg/Vehicle-Management-System/README.md

 vehicle_parking.txt

 ## Purpose
-This project was made to practice Python programming, including user input, conditions, and file handling.
+This project was made to practice Python programming, including user input, conditions, and file handling!